SwpnilPndey/Web-development-tutorial/27) Rust-theory.md

 println!("First element of tuple is {}",my_tuple.0); // tuple elements are accessed using dot notation

 **Here println is called macro and {:?} is called token**

+**{} is called display trait and used to diplay simple values. {:?} is called debug trait and used for complex values like arrays, tuples, structs, enum**

+**Prefer using {:?} trait inside loops as well as the value of variables is going to change in every iteration**